 How We Evaluated These Tools

-We selected these seven platforms based on:
+We selected the platforms below based on:

 - Integrations: Connectivity with CRM, helpdesk, and marketing platforms